 The info button shows information about your hero’s stats and abilities.

 The scoreboard button shows your teams items, levels, kills, deaths, assists and does so similarly with the other team

 The shop button only activates when you are near the shop at your spawning point or the shop directly underneath the gold mine.

 Now that the trivialities are done with, the main focus as with any MOBA is of the characters.
 Vainglory, as of now has 27 characters.
 Each of them have their own unique abilities, heroic perk and builds.
-They can be classified into 5 classes.
+They can be broken down into 5 classes.

 Assassins are great at isolating and eliminating a single threat with quick, high-damage attacks.
 They excel at doing a great deal of damage in a short amount of time before disappearing through speed bursts or stealth.
-Assassins are typically very “squishy,” meaning they’re easy to kill.
+Assassins are typically very “squishy” and easy to kill.